World Cube Association: World Championships

-Every two years starting from 2003, the WCA holds the Rubik's Cube World Championships.
+Every two years starting from 2003, the WCA holds the Rubik's Cube World Championships. (except for the 2021 World Championships, which was cancelled due to the Covid-19 pandemic.)
 The Championship ultimately determines the world champion of the puzzle.
 Every official event is held at the Championship.
 The Rubik's Cube World Championship requires extremely careful planning by several volunteers, as well as a large financial commitment to reserve the venue and make necessary preparations.
-The latest championship was held in Seattle, United States from 3 to 6 July 2025.
-The next Championship is scheduled to be held in Uppsala, Sweden from 22 to 25 July 2027.
-The 2021 World Championship was to be held in Almere, Amsterdam from 28 to 31 December 2021, already delayed from its initial July dates due to the COVID-19 pandemic, before being ultimately cancelled by the association in August 2021.
+The latest championship was held in Seattle, United States from 3rd to 6th of July 2025.
+The next Championship is scheduled to be held in Uppsala, Sweden from 22nd to 25th of July 2027.
+The 2021 World Championship was to be held in Almere, Amsterdam from 28th to 31st of December 2021, already delayed from its initial July dates due to the COVID-19 pandemic, before being ultimately cancelled by the association in August 2021.